UNDERSTAND

 The analysis provided a relative ranking of Concepts determined by the specific set of Evaluation Objectives included, the data used to calculate performance measures, and the weights determined from a survey, and are intended to be used to screen promising Concepts rather than prioritize recommended approaches.

-Find more on the San Diego Watershed Basin Study.
+Find more on the San Diego Watershed Basin Study(Opens another site in new window).

 Example: Impacts to New York City's water supply